asyncapi/chatbot/README.md

 Follow this step to run the project with the live server

 1. cd into packages/test-client
-2. Run ACCESS_TOKEN="reach out to the maintainers for an API key" yarn start to communicate with the live server.
+2. Run yarn start to communicate with the live server.

 Follow this step to run the project with local server